Need an EPC in Campbell Park?

 More Info

-Your assessor will take dimensions of the property plus obtain information regarding the current lighting, heating, glazing and current insulation.
-It may take between 20 and 40 minutes, depending on the complexity of the home..
+Your assessor will take dimensions of the property plus gather information regarding the current lighting, heating, glazing and current insulation.
+An average size home will take between 20 and 30 minutes..

-The details are then put into approved government software which creates the EPC.
+The details are then put into approved government software which produces the EPC.
 The EPC Certificate will be lodged on the national EPC register and you will receive it by email typically in 2 to 3 days.
-However, should you need your EPC quickly, for a small additional charge, we will provide an EPC for you the same day day of the visit.
-We call this an express EPC.
+Should you require it quickly, for a small additional cost, we can arrange for you to get it the same day.

 That’s it, its all doneYour EPC is then valid for 10 years.